wp-plugins/google-maps-v3-shortcode/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.2.1 =
-* show bike layer
-* show info window by default
-* add fusion table layer
+* fixed bug that was not allowing Google My Map KML to display
-* option to disable autozoom to KML bounds
+* added option to disable scroll wheel zoom
+* added option to display scale bar

 = 1.0 =
 * First release